miguelf88/miguelf88.github.io/courses.md

 • Python for Data Science and Machine Learning, Udemy
 • Cartography, Esri MOOC
 • Do it Yourself Geo-Apps, Esri MOOC
-• Introduction to Regression Analysis in ArcGIS Pro, Esri
+• Introduction to Regression Analysis in ArcGIS Pro, Esr